Seeed-Studio/ModelAssistant/docs/deploy/esp32/deploy.md

 ## Licensing

-These examples are released under the [MIT License](../../community/licenses).

 These examples use ESP-IDF, which is released under the [Apache 2.0 License](https://github.com/espressif/esp-idf/blob/master/LICENSE).

 The TensorFlow library code and third-party code contain their own licenses, which are described in [TFLite-Micro](https://github.com/tensorflow/tflite-micro).